infinum/frontend-handbook/React/Recipes/Session Handling.md

 }
 ```

-Since this there is a lot of code, let's explain section by section.
+Since this there is a lot of code, so let's explain section by section.

-`useDatx` hook is explained in [DatxStoreProvider](./datx-store-provider)
+`useDatx` hook is used to provide DatX collection to our session fetchers.
+How to set up DatX in an application, you can follow [DatX Store Provider](./datx-store-provider) chapter from this handbook.

 ```ts
 const state = useSWR('session', () => readSession(), {